American yellow warbler: Behaviour and ecology

-American yellow warblers breed in most of North America from the tundra southwards, except for the far Southwest and the Gulf of Mexico coast.
+The American yellow warblers breed in most of North America from the tundra southwards, except for the far Southwest and the Gulf of Mexico coast.
 American yellow warblers winter to the south of their breeding range, from southern California to the Amazon region, Bolivia and Peru.
 The mangrove and golden warblers occur to the south of it, to the northern reaches of the Andes.

-American Yellow Warblers arrive in their breeding range in late spring – generally about April/May – and move to winter quarters again starting as early as July, as soon as the young are fledged.
+American yellow warblers arrive in their breeding range in late spring – generally about April/May – and move to winter quarters again starting as early as July, as soon as the young are fledged.
 Most, however, stay a bit longer; by the end of August, the bulk of the northern populations has moved south, though some may linger almost until fall.
 At least in northern Ohio, yellow warblers do not linger, leaving as they did 100 years ago.

 The breeding habitat of American yellow warblers is typically riparian or otherwise moist land with ample growth of small trees, in particular willows (Salix).
 The other groups, as well as wintering birds, chiefly inhabit mangrove swamps and similar dense woody growth.
-Less preferred habitat are shrubland, farmlands and forest edges.
+Less preferred habitats are shrubland, farmlands and forest edges.
 In particular American yellow warblers will come to suburban or less densely settled areas, orchards and parks, and may well breed there.
 Outside the breeding season, these warblers are usually encountered in small groups, but while breeding they are fiercely territorial and will try to chase away any conspecific intruder that comes along.

 Roughly 60% of their diet is caterpillars.
 They also consume wasps, mayflies, moths, mosquitoes, beetles, damselflies, treehoppers, other insects, insect larvae, and spiders.
 They acquire prey by gleaning in shrubs and on tree branches, and by hawking prey that tries to fly away.
 Other invertebrates and some berries and similar small juicy fruits are also eaten, the latter especially by American yellow warblers in their winter quarters.
 The yellow warbler is one of several insectivorous bird species that reduce the number of coffee berry borer beetles in Costa Rica coffee plantations by 50%.
 Caterpillars are the staple food for nestlings, with some – e.g. those of geometer moths (Geometridae) – preferred over others.

 The predators of yellow and mangrove warblers are those typical of such smallish tree-nesting passerines, such as snakes, foxes, birds of prey, and many others.
 The odds of an adult American yellow warbler surviving from one year to the next are on average 50%; in the southern populations, by contrast, about two-thirds of the adults survive each year.
 Conversely, less than one American yellow warbler nest in three on average suffers from predation in one way or another, while two out of three mangrove and golden warbler nests are affected.